emxsys/worldwind-web-app-tutorial/docs/index.md

 - The __Layers__, __Markers__ and __Settings__ buttons open their respective panels
 - The __Search__ button opens the __Preview__ modal dialog
-- The `<canvas/>` element that is reserved for the globe is the full width of the page
+- The `<canvas/>` element for the globe that is the full width of the page with with a background color
 - The branding text opens a link to an external page

 ##### Lession 1 Code

 Here's the complete code for lesson 1: A web app prototype sans globe.
-<script async src="//jsfiddle.net/emxsys/wun3zg0c/embed/"></script>
+<iframe width="100%" height="500" src="//jsfiddle.net/emxsys/wun3zg0c/embedded/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Following are some explanations of the components used in the HTML.
 If you're not interested you can skip ahead to [Lesson 2](#lesson-2-worldwind-globe).